HeroicKatora/git-hackme/Readme.md

-Git Hackme is intended for spontaneous collaboration with `mob`.
+Git Hackme is intended for spontaneous collaboration with `mob`¹.

 It will turn a local repository into an collaboration server, allowing login from your current local network via a public SSH certificate.
 It intended use